-So you thought you’d finally met the woman or man of your dreams.
+So, you thought you’d finally met the woman or man of your dreams.
 Sure, they came on a little strong at first.
 The compliments seemed a bit excessive and even premature.
 Ignoring that nagging voice in your head, the relationship developed at a fast pace, faster than most of your other relationships and friendships.

 The answers are they don’t and they can’t.
 You were being drugged with flattery, or love bombed.
+Otherwise known as the idealization of relationships with narcissists, borderlines and histrionics.

 Relationships with narcissists, borderlines, histrionics, sociopaths — whatever the DSM classification may be — begin in reverse.
 Meaning the relationship starts with a really intense, decadent dessert, and by the relationship’s end you’re dumpster diving for the measliest scraps of sustenance.
 A relationship between two emotionally mature individuals with boundaries and healthy senses of self develops steadily over time and builds up to dessert after pesky little things like friendship, intimacy and trust have been established.

 Not so with narcissists and other emotional predators and con artists.
 They’re like the stereotypical used car salesmen or saleswomen of relationships.
-For example:

 Well hello there, Carl/Connie Codependent, do I have a deal for you today!
 Only someone as smart, savvy, sophisticated, cultured, traveled, intuitive, honest, loving, handsome, beautiful, sexy, talented, blah, blah, blah as you can see what a GREAT opportunity this is.
 And because you’re soooooo special to me, I’m going to offer this deal to you and only you (wink, wink, nudge, nudge).
 Your life will never be the same if you hitch your wagon to my star.
 Together we’ll create crazy works of genius!
 What do you mean it sounds too good to be true?
 I thought you were more intelligent than that?
 It’s okay, I forgive you for doubting my motives.
 Now, I’ll just need you to sign here, here and here.
 Don’t worry about that, it’s just the fine print.
 Yes, and the devil is in the details.